The Simpsons writer who went on Titanic submarine says he’s ‘not optimistic’

 “If it’s down at the bottom I don’t know how anyone is going to be able to access it, much less bring it back up,” he added.

-Reiss explained that he had gone on three different dives with the company OceanGate Expeditions, which owns Titan, and that “you almost always lost communication”.
+Reiss explained that he had gone on three different dives with the company OceanGate Expeditions, which owns Titan, and that they “almost always lost communication”.

 “I got on the sub and at the back of my mind was ‘well, I may never get off this thing,’ that’s always with you,’ he said.